ashki23/sbox/README.md

 - `--license`: Show available license servers using Slurm `scontrol` command.
 - `--reserve`: Show Slurm reservations using Slurm `scontrol` command.
 - `--topusage`: Show top usage users using Slurm `sreport` command.
-- `--whodat`: Show users informations by uid.
+- `--whodat`: Show users informations by UID.
 It uses `ldapsearch` command and returns empty output if the cluster does not use LDAP.
 - `--whodat2`: Show users informations by name.
 It uses `ldapsearch`command and returns empty output if the cluster does not use LDAP.
 - `--agent`: Start, stop and list user's ssh-agents on the current host.
 It requires one of the start/stop/list options as an argument.
 Use `ssh -o StrictHostKeyChecking=no` to disable asking for host key acceptances.